Command Palette

 A Litestar plugin that automatically exposes marked routes as MCP tools and resources over Streamable HTTP.

-A lightweight plugin that integrates Litestar web applications with the Model Context Protocol (MCP) by exposing marked routes as MCP tools and resources over MCP Streamable HTTP and JSON-RPC.
+A lightweight plugin that integrates Litestar web applications with the Model Context Protocol (MCP) by exposing marked routes as MCP tools, resources, and prompts over MCP Streamable HTTP and JSON-RPC.

 PyPI - Version Python Version License